gvwilson/sdxpy-2023-02/guyer-jonathan/oop/README.md

 chain of classes.
 Create a new file prototype.py and write functions clone(), find(), and call() that do this.
 Do you find prototypes easier or harder to understand than classes?

+**I find prototypes not so much harder to understand, but I feel like I have to keep track of more to make sure I don't get unintentional divergences.**